 Second trimester screening

-If it has not been possible for you to have the combined screening test in early pregnancy, you will be offered a different blood test between 14 and 20 weeks.
+If it has not been possible for you to have the combined screening test or the NIPT in early pregnancy, you may be offered a different blood test between 14 and 20 weeks.

-This test is sometimes called the 'triple test' or 'maternal serum screening' test (MSS) and measures proteins associated with pregnancy.
+This test is called 2nd trimester maternal serum screening (2TMSS) test) and measures proteins associated with pregnancy.
 This information is combined with your age and used to work out your individual chance of having a baby with Down syndrome.

 If the screening tests come back indicating that there is a risk that your baby may have Down syndrome, your midwife or doctor will explain the results to you and help you to decide whether you want to have further testing.
 One of your options will be to have a further diagnostic test which provides a definite answer.